Zettlr/zettlr-docs/docs/en/reference/faq.md

 Markdown is a simple markup language that enables you to write text just as complex as using standard office software, but with much less clutter.
 Instead of having to manually select all formatting options, in Markdown, typing a `#` suffices to indicate a heading!
 Want to hear more?
 Then head over to the [documentation on Markdown](markdown-basics.md)!

+## I have a very strict character or word limit for a text, but Zettlr's character/word counts are off!

+When writing text in Zettlr, you are writing *source code* that gets then exported into PDF, a Word document, or whatever format is required.
+During that export, the text will be "compiled", which means: citations are properly rendered, a list of references is added, bullet points will be converted to a proper list, etc. Zettlr itself only "sees" the source code and thus counts the characters that are present in your file, which will differ from the exported document.

+The actual word count or character count in the final exported file therefore can vary based on many variables:

+* The citation style you use — some are more verbose than others
+* Some code may get removed entirely
+* Some templates may generate title pages or tables of content, which increase the word/character count

+Zettlr cannot account for all of these variables.
+Therefore, here are a few tips to help you hit the goal:

+1. Most teachers won't care if you overshoot the mark by a few words or characters as long as it's reasonable.
+2. If you have to submit something as PDF, nobody will sit down and actually count the visible characters or words.
+3. If you for any reason cannot exceed the limit by even a single word or character, try to **undershoot** it, and export it when you're reaching the finish line to view the actual character or word count.
+After a few times, you will get a good gut feeling for how long the exported document will be based on Zettlr's word/character count.

 ## If I don't want to use Zettlr anymore, what would I need to do to switch programs?

 Simply uninstall Zettlr and begin using another program of your choice.
 Zettlr does not mess with your files.
 If you have been using Projects or modified the directories, there will be small files named `.ztr-directory` present in some folders.
 To remove them, simply reset the sorting of directories to default, and remove all projects prior to uninstalling the app (or manually remove these files afterwards).